Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 I really like that the instructors share test taking tips and strategies in addition to their lectures and problem-solving lessons.

-It is obvious that Kaplan has spared no expense on the video lessons, as they are of high production quality with modern digital effects.
+It is obvious that Kaplan has spared no expense on the video lessons, as they are of high production quality with modern digital effects (similar to Manhattan Prep and Princeton Review).
 Each video is followed by a quiz to assess your knowledge on the material just covered.

 The quizzes are followed by detailed explanations of the answers so you can easily identify areas where you need to focus more of your attention.